This website is the distillation of my literary work done during the last thirty years.

 My poems, articles, and books are directly and indirectly an expression of my honor for the human spirit.
 Small in measure that they are compared to the possibilities, I feel that within my lifetime I must exert as much as I can to bring out the inherent beauty, power, and magnificence of human life.

-English was not my first language, Kashmiri was.
-English was the language of my motherland India’s occupiers for 200 years, the British; so, it became the language of the education imparted in schools and colleges in India.
-The story of … Continue reading
+When I was born, English was not my first language, Kashmiri was.
+English was the language of my motherland India’s occupiers, the British, who ruled India for 200 years; so, it became the language of the education imparted in many … Continue reading

 I am said to have been born around five in the morning (not a convenient time for deliveries even in modern times) in a hospital, from where my mother and I were taken to my maternal grandfather’s house, which contained … Continue reading